linhlpv/Single-Classifier-Based-Multiple-Classifications/README.md

 ## Original Paper

-This is implementation of the paper: Single Classifier Based Multiple Classifications
+This is implementation of the paper: [Single Classifier Based Multiple Classifications](https://link.springer.com/chapter/10.1007/978-3-642-38067-9_12).

 ## Dataset